 Does Google Spying On Me Affect SEO?

 I have predicted the coming of individualised search for a long time.
 Google+ gave some personalisation by placing posts from your followers in your Search Engine Results Page (SERP).

 Now personalised search has landed, I predict soon it will be an opt out system rather than opt in as it is now.
 It wasn’t so long ago when SERPs were universal no matter your location. – Does Google Spying On Me Affect SEO (2016).

 Since 2016 I have been saying Chrome bookmarks probably are a ranking factor.
 They have all but confirmed it so create bookmark worthy content to get people returning to your site.
-Maybe even chuck into a few call to actions.
+Maybe even throw in a few call to actions.
 Chrome user?
 Google is spying on you, please bookmark this page to boost my rankings 🙂

 This explains some of the correlations which have been found between user experience metrics and rankings which were previously thought to be co-incidental.
 Times have changed.
 On page SEO is all about user experience.

 Google have kept going with their AI algorithms and their search results are now more dynamic than ever before.
 The artificial intelligence or “machine learning” will keep getting more and more accurate as they collect more and more data and the population expands.
 The Turing test has been beaten, and Go – a game with more positions than there are atoms in the universe was beaten by Google’s own deepmind algorithm.